 Wow, time flies when you’re having fun!
-A lot has happened since I last made a blog post.
+A lot has happened since I last made a blog post, check it out here.
 I got laid off at my old job, but I found a much cooler job, and in record time!
 (Only out of work 2 months!
 Woot!!!)
 I now get to build sites for Atom.com, part of Viacom and MTV Networks.
 They even sent me to Comic-Con this year!
 We’re doing lots of cool stuff, and starting to plan even cooler stuff for the coming year, so it should be a whole lot of fun!

 I probably would have found this site ages ago if Google-ing for “free fonts” actually brought up sites with free fonts instead of bait-and-switch poser sites.
 But thanks to a recent post on Ajaxian, I know have an excellent source for open source fonts to use in whatever project I want: Font Squirrel!
 I can embed it with sIFR or canvas-text, I can give them to everyone in my Thursday night typography circle, and I can create header images until the cows come home.
 No more looking over my shoulder wondering if that assassin from the all-powerful font maker lobby has finally tracked me down.
 (I think I lost him in Munich.)